Tourists follow Game of Thrones trail in Northern Ireland

 MULTINATIONAL TOUR BUSES

-Tourism Northern Ireland estimates the magical show - in its final season - drew 120,000 visitors to the province in 2016, generating £30 million (35 million euros, US$39 million).
+Tourism Northern Ireland estimates the magical show - in its final season - drew 120,000 visitors to the province in 2016, generating £30 million (S$62 million).

 One in six visitors now comes to Northern Ireland to visit shooting locations, according to their estimates.